Get 80% off your plan for your first 3 months*

 You never touch, store, or ship the products yourself.
 Your role focuses on building your store, marketing products, tracking your metrics, and processing orders.

-The global dropshipping market is expected to reach $476 billion by 2026, according to Statista.
+The global dropshipping market was valued at $365.67 billion in 2024 and is projected to reach $1.25 trillion by 2030, according to Grand View Research.
 Low startup costs make it accessible, but competition is intense and profit margins tend to be thin.

 How does dropshipping work?